Last Updated on December 17, 2024 by Susan von Frank

 Other duck books:

-We have a small library of duck books because we want to take in as much information about ducks from as many different vantage points as possible.
+We also have a small library of other duck keeping books because we want to take in as much information about ducks from as many different perspectives as possible.
 Likewise, we’d encourage you to develop your own “duck library.”

 If we could only recommend one other duck book — especially one with an abundance of helpful information about diagnosing and treating a wide range of duck injuries and illnesses — it would be Kimberly Link’s The Ultimate Pet Duck Guidebook.
 Link is the founder and President of Majestic Waterfowl Sanctuary, a large waterfowl rescue operation in Connecticut.